Skip to main content

 Extract terms

-You'll be presented with the following dialog:
+You’ll see the following dialog:

-Managing glossary entries
+Managing existing glossary entries

 After a new term is added, it will appear on the Glossary page.

-Here you can see:
+Here’s what you can see:

-Use the search bar to find a specific term (you can enable or disable case sensitive search):
+Use the search bar to find a specific term (you can enable or disable case-sensitive search):

 Filter and sort your glossary entries using the corresponding dropdowns: